 Compensation-Stock Compensation: Scope of Modification Accounting-In May 2017, the FASB issued updated guidance on modifications to share-based payment awards.
 The updated guidance requires entities to account for the effects of a modification to a share-based payment award unless the following are all the same immediately before and after the modification: (i) the fair value of the award, (ii) the vesting conditions of the award, and (iii) the classification of the award as an equity instrument or a liability instrument.
-This new guidance is effective for annual and interim periods beginning after December 15, 2017 and is to be applied on a prospective basis.
-The Company adopted the new guidance on January 1, 2018 and no material impact is expected because the Company's accounting policy is already in compliance with the new guidance.
+The Company adopted the new guidance on January 1, 2018, and there was no material impact to the Company's financial statements.

 Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income-In February 2018, the FASB issued updated guidance on the tax effects of items in AOCI.
-Specifically, the new guidance will permit, but not require, a reclassification from AOCI to retained earnings for stranded tax effects resulting from the newly enacted federal corporate income tax rate under the Tax Cuts and Jobs Act of 2017 (see Note 16).
+Specifically, the new guidance will permit, but not require, a reclassification from AOCI to retained earnings for stranded tax effects resulting from the newly enacted federal corporate income tax rate under the Tax Cuts and Jobs Act of 2017 (see Note 17).
 The amount of the reclassification would be the difference between the historical corporate income tax rate and the newly enacted 21% corporate income tax rate.
 The new guidance is effective for annual and interim periods beginning after December 15, 2018, with an option to apply it in the period of adoption or on a retrospective basis for each period in which the effect of the change in the U.S. federal corporate income tax rate is recognized.
-Early adoption of the new guidance is permitted for public business entities for reporting periods for which financial statements have not yet been issued.
-The Company is currently evaluating the new guidance.
+The Company will adopt the new guidance on January 1, 2019 and does not expect a material impact on the Company's financial statements.

 Leases-In February 2016, the FASB issued updated guidance for leases.
-The guidance requires a lessee to (i) recognize a right-of-use asset and a lease liability, initially measured at the present value of the lease payments, in the statement of financial condition, (ii) recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a generally straight-line basis and (iii) classify all cash payments within operating activities in the statement of cash flows.
-The new guidance is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted.
-The new guidance is to be applied on a modified retrospective basis.
-The Company is currently evaluating the new guidance.
+The guidance requires a lessee to (i) recognize a right-of-use asset and a lease liability that is initially measured at the present value of the lease payments, in the consolidated statement of financial condition, (ii) recognize a single lease cost, calculated so that the cost of the lease is allocated over the lease term on a straight-line basis and (iii) classify operating lease related cash payments within operating activities and finance lease related principal cash payments within financing activities (with interest included in interest paid) in the consolidated statement of cash flows.